lancedb/documentation/docs/src/guides/search/full-text-search.md

 LanceDB provides support for full-text search via Lance, allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.

 !!! note
-    The Python SDK uses tantivy-based FTS by default, you need to pass `use_tantivy=False` to use native FTS.
+    The Python SDK uses our native FTS implementation by default, you need to pass `use_tantivy=True` to use tantivy-based FTS.

 ## **Basic Usage**